spcl/confidential-llms-in-tees/README.md

 This will generate log files which can be processed and plotted by `traces_parser.py`.
 It accepts two files with traces that correspond to two compared systems.

 ## GPU
 GPUs require vLLM.
-Follow their installation instructions to enable them on your system.
+Follow (their installation instructions)[https://github.com/vllm-project/vllm] to enable them on your system.
 You can then run the benchmark using:
 ```
 ./benchmark_vllm.sh
 ```
-You can parse these using `parse.py` and plot using `plot_GPUs.py`.
+You can parse the produced logs using `parse.py` and plot using `plot_GPUs.py` (modify inside the names of your CSVs).

 ## RAG
-Enter the RAG directory and apply the patch:
+Make sure you have your submodules initialized.
+Then, enter the RAG directory and apply the patch:
 ```
 cd RAG/beir
 git apply ../beir.patch
 ```
-Then start the elasticsearch database:
+Start the elasticsearch database:
 ```
 cd RAG
 docker compose up elasticsearch